Agriculture

 The application of DAP fertilizer depends upon crop growth.
 Usually, it is applied in the initial stages of crop development to provide essential nutrients.
 DAP fertilizer can be applied using various methods, including:

-• Broadcasting: Equal Distribution of granules over the soil surface.
+• Broadcasting: Equal distribution of granules over the soil surface.

 • Side-Dressing: Apply fertilizer beside plant rows on different growth stages.